A Low-Complexity Graph-Based LMMSE Receiver for MIMO ISI Channels with M-QAM Modulation: SYSTEM MODEL

-We consider a MIMO single-carrier communication system which suffers from the ISI effect due to the wireless nature of the channel.
-The block diagram of the discussed transmitter and receiver structures are depicted in Figure~\ref{fig:system_model_MIMO}.
+\end{footnotesize} We consider a MIMO single-carrier communication system which suffers from the ISI effect due to the wireless nature of the channel.
+The block diagram of the discussed transmitter and receiver structures are depicted in Fig.~\ref{fig:system_model_MIMO}.
 At the transmitter side, after the coded information bits are interleaved and modulated according to an $M$-QAM alphabet $S$, modulated symbols are spread to $N_t$ transmit antennas and sent over the ISI channel which occurs between each transmit and receive antenna.
-At the receiver side, a turbo structure including the proposed graph based LMMSE equalizer and \textit{a posteriori} probability (APP) decoder is operated by use of observations coming from $N_r$ receive antennas.
+At the receiver, a turbo structure including the proposed graph based LMMSE equalizer and \textit{a posteriori} probability (APP) decoder is operated by use of observations from $N_r$ receive antennas.
+One turbo iteration is defined as one cycle of consecutive operations of equalizer and APP decoder.